0xzrf/deta/README.md

 ## Introduction

-The DeAI Platform is designed to facilitate decentralized AI training.
+DeTA is designed to facilitate decentralized AI training.
 It allows users to submit datasets, train models, and track progress through a user-friendly interface.

 ## Features